-REGULATO ORS: ENGLAND - Environment A genc y (EA) ALES - National Resources Wales (NRW) SCOTL AND - Scottish Environment Protection Agency (SEPA) REF LEGISLATION ENGLAND WALES SCOTLAND KEY RELEVANCE ENVIRONMENTAL IMPACT ASSESSMENT - FORM MPF 6.3 SECTION REFERENCE + SITE ACTIONS (IF ANY APPLICABLE) 4.0 WASTE POLLUTION 4.1 The Clean Neighbourhoods and Environmental Act 2005 Section 35 It is an offence for anyone who is not a registered carrier of controlled waste to transport waste to or from any place in the course of any business.
+REF ORS: ENGLAND - Environment A LEGISLATION WASTE POLLUTION GNG AND WALES A SCOTLAND ALES - National Resources Wales (NRW) SCOTL KEY RELEVANCE AND - Scottish Environment Protection Agency (SEPA) ENVIRONMENTAL IMPACT ASSESSMENT - FORM MPF 6.3 SECTION REFERENCE + SITE ACTIONS (IF ANY APPLICABLE) 4.1 The Clean Neighbourhoods and Environmental Act 2005 ~ ~ Section 35 It is an offence for anyone who is not a registered carrier of controlled waste to transport waste to or from any place in the course of any business.
 Section 54 Gives the Secretary of State power to make regulations that require contractors to prepare a written site waste management plan for the management and disposal of waste created during construction and demolition works - and to comply with such plans.
 The plans need to identify waste minimising opportunities during the design phase, the type and volumes of waste expected, who is responsible for waste management, and provision of necessary details relating to waste contractors.
-EIA SECTION REF B, D, E, F, G, H, J Can require premises with alarms to be registered with the Local Authority and Key Holders nominated.
+Can require premises with alarms to be registered with the Local Authority and Key Holders nominated.
 Artificial lighting can be classed as a 'nuisance'.
 Ensure site lighting does not affect neighbours.

-REGULAT ORS: ENGLAND - Environment A Agenc y (EA) W. ALES - National Resources Wales (NRW) SCOTL AND - Scottish Environment Protection Agency (SEPA) REF LEGISLATION ENGLAND WALES SCOTLAND KEY RELEVANCE ENVIRONMENTAL IMPACT ASSESSMENT - FORM MPF 6.3 SECTION REFERENCE + SITE ACTIONS (IF ANY APPLICABLE) 4.2 Environmental Protection Act 1990 (as amended) The Waste (England and Wales) Regulations 2011 (as amended) The Waste (Scotland) Regulations 2012 (as amended) The Environmental Protection (Duty of Care) Regulations (Scotland) 2014 (as amended) The Waste Management Licensing (Scotland) Regulations 2011 (as amended) The Environmental Permitting (England & Wales) Regulations 2016 The Waste Information (Scotland) Regulations 2010 The Environment (Wales) Act 2016 and Welsh Government Statutory Guidance on the Separate Collection of Waste Paper, Metal, Plastic and Glass ~ ~ The requirement to transport waste only by authorised persons and provide transfer notes to identify the quantity, nature, time and place of the transfer of waste along with SIC code and statement that practicable measures have been taken to segregate waste for reuse / recycling.
+REGULAT ORS: ENGLAND - Environment A ENGLAND WALES SCOTLAND ALES - National Resources Wales (NRW) SCOTL AND - Scottish Environment Protection Agency (SEPA) ENVIRONMENTAL IMPACT ASSESSMENT - FORM MPF 6.3 SECTION REFERENCE + SITE ACTIONS (IF ANY APPLICABLE) 4.2 Environmental Protection Act 1990 (as amended) The Waste (England and Wales) Regulations 2011 (as amended) The Waste (Scotland) Regulations 2012 (as amended) The Environmental Protection (Duty of Care) Regulations (Scotland) 2014 (as amended) The Waste Management Licensing (Scotland) Regulations 2011 (as amended) The Environmental Permitting (England & Wales) Regulations 2016 The Waste Information (Scotland) Regulations 2010 The Environment (Wales) Act 2016 and Welsh Government Statutory Guidance on the Separate Collection of Waste Paper, Metal, Plastic and Glass 8 The requirement to transport waste only by authorised persons and provide transfer notes to identify the quantity, nature, time and place of the transfer of waste along with SIC code and statement that practicable measures have been taken to segregate waste for reuse / recycling.
 Transfer notes to be retained for at least two years.
 An Environmental permit / Waste Management Licence is required for deposit, cover or dispose of controlled waste.
 If undertaken without a permit, licence, or a licence exemption, offenders custodial sentencing could be issued by the courts along with extensive fines.
 The waste Hierarchy must be applied to all waste produced.
 In length terms the following should be segregated: Paper / card Glass Metal Plastic Food waste Where small volumes of waste are produced it is acceptable to segregate the above into one container.
 Advice should be sort from the waste contractor.
-In is good practice to hold food and glass separate from other waste types EWC Code required for each waste type, this must be stated on the waste transfer note.
-For full list of EWC codes refer to Section 10 of H&S Procedures. waste carrier, and that their license number is on the notice, together with a description of the waste (EWC Code) and details of licensed receiving site.
+In is good practice to hold food and glass separate from other waste types.
+EWC Code required for each waste type, this must be stated on the waste transfer note.
+For full list of EWC codes refer to Section 10 of H&S Procedures.
+EIA SECTION REF B, H, J Check that all carriers of waste are registered with the regulators Check that you receive a valid transfer note from the waste carrier, and that their license number is on the notice, together with a description of the waste (EWC Code) and details of licensed receiving site.
+Site Induction and Toolbox Talks to be undertaken to explain responsibilities and requirements.
+Segregate waste on site as far as is economically practical